prestsoftware/prest/docs/src/privacy/index.rst

 All collected data are provided directly by you.
 The standard Internet log data are collected by Google Analytics.
-Where applicable, the additional data that include your IP address are collected by a simple download tracker that has been developed by Prest's developers.
+Where applicable, the additional data that include your IP address are collected by a simple download tracker that has been created by Prest's developers.

 Where Are Your Data Stored?
 ---------------------------